gdslab/uas_data_sharing_via_clouds/00-oci_configuration/readme.md

 https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/addingusers.htm

-# Creating a compartment

-You can create a new compartment or use an existing compartment.
-You must have permission to create and delete compartments.

-1. Open the navigation menu and click **Identity & Security**.
-Under **Identity**, click **Compartments**.
-A list of the compartments in your tenancy is displayed.

-2. Select the compartment in which you want to create your instance or create a new compartment.

-To create a new compartment:

-1. Click **Create Compartment** to create the compartment to use for creating an instance.

-2. Enter the following:

-  * **Name**: Enter a name that is unique across all compartments in your tenancy (maximum 100 characters, including letters, numbers, periods, hyphens, and underscores).
-For example, enter a name such as OICCompartment.

-  * **Description**: Enter a description for this compartment.

-  * **Tags**: Enter tags to organize and list resources based on your business needs.
-See Managing Tags and Tag Namespaces.

-3. Click **Create Compartment**.

-4. Return to the navigation pane.

 ## Create a Compartment and Add a User with Access to It

 In this example, create a compartment called "Sandbox" and then create a user with access to only that compartment.